NickTheSecurityDude/DevSecOps-AWS/README.md

 4. Goto the DevOps (Tools) Account, and check CodePipeline.
 (Pipeline may take up to 2-3 minutes to start)
 - The Source and Build Stages should Succeed (note your commit message shows for the "SourceAction"), and then "manually approve" the deployment
 - The next stage is the "Release Lambda", which pushes the repo files to the s3 bucket in each of the target accounts.
+- Lambda will Succeed.

-- Once Lambda Succeeds, goto the target accounts, and view CodePipeline
+5. Now, goto the target accounts, and view CodePipeline
 - Again, Manually approve the deployment.
 - Now CloudFormation will run
 - Goto CloudFormation and view the resources it has created
 - Repeat for any additional target accounts.

-5. For testing:
+6. For testing:
 Remove one of the cfn_nag suppression lines from sg1.yaml.
 Commit the change to the repo.
 A new pipeline run will trigger.
 It will fail on the CodeBuild Step.
 Goto Build-->Report history, and click on the latest report to view the results.

-CodeBuild also checks for valid template syntax, for example, remove a : anywhere in the file and commit the change.
+7. CodeBuild also checks for valid template syntax, for example, remove a : anywhere in the file and commit the change.
 CodeBuild will fail and the bad template will not be released to the test/prod environments.